simaosanguinho/CNV-Project/README.md

 This configuration provides a balance between availability, responsiveness, and cost-efficiency by ensuring that only healthy instances serve traffic and that capacity can scale dynamically based on demand.

+### Scaling Up and Down Policies
+- **Scale Up Policy:**
+  Triggered when the average CPU utilization across instances exceeds 70% for 2 minutes.
+This policy increases the instance count by 1 to handle increased load.
+- **Scale Down Policy:**
+  Triggered when the average CPU utilization across instances falls below 20% for 2 minutes.
+This policy decreases the instance count by 1 to reduce costs when demand is low.

+These policies parameters were chosen based on past experiments and observations of workloads' behavior under different loads.
+The thresholds are set to ensure that the system can handle spikes in traffic without becoming overwhelmed, while also scaling down to save costs when the load decreases.

 ### How to run the project

 In order to run the project, you need to have the following prerequisites installed: